tionlab/Eco_Travel/README_EN.md

 ## Notes

--   A demo of the project is available at https://eco-travel.netlify.app (all features are implemented).
 -   The `pages/download.js` file uses `public/ecotravel.apk`.
 Add the APK to `public/` or remove `pages/download.js` if you do not need this functionality.
 -   The AI chat feature in `pages/aichat.js` is not yet implemented by default.
 Please customize this file to integrate AI chat.
 -   You can enable the ClickIndicator feature by uncommenting the `ClickIndicator` in `pages/_app.js`.
 -   Generative AI was used to create some of the image assets.
+- The demo ad shown when rewarding is [a public service announcement produced by the Ministry of the Environment](https://www.youtube.com/watch?v=cCW6eKySZjk).

 ## Contributing